Automatic stay violation - How can you win a case against creditors?

 - Lack of adequate protection for the collateral against the debt.

-It means that the automatic stay is terminated, and the property is out of the bankruptcy estate.
-Creditors are free to foreclose or repossess the property in accordance with state law.
-It happens when the debtor doesn’t file a statement of intention on whether he or she wants to surrender or redeem or affirm the property on time.
+The automatic stay is terminated, and the property is out of the bankruptcy estate.
+Creditors are free to foreclose or repossess the property by state law when the debtor doesn’t file a statement of intention on whether they want to surrender or redeem or affirm the property on time.

 Usually, creditors can’t file lawsuits against the bankruptcy filer after receiving an automatic stay.
-If creditors want to file lawsuits outside bankruptcy, then they have to appeal and receive stay relief from the court.
-They have to give valid reasons behind why they want to file lawsuits outside bankruptcy.
+If creditors want to file lawsuits outside bankruptcy, they have to appeal and receive relief from the court, and they have to give valid reasons why they want to file lawsuits outside bankruptcy.